 The only other new species we discovered on our last night was the tiny little Brazilian rabbit that hopped away too fast for us to photograph it.

-The Gadonça Project that Roberta mentioned was based at Fazenda San Francisco from 2003 to 2007 and was aimed at understanding jaguar ecology with a specific focus on predation on domestic stock.
-The study discovered that most instances of cattle mortality were not related to jaguar predation.
+The Gadonça Project that Roberta mentioned was based at Fazenda San Francisco from 2003 to 2007 and aimed to understand jaguar ecology, with a specific focus on predation on domestic livestock.
+The study found that most cattle deaths were not attributable to jaguar predation.
 Cattle mostly died of snake bites or diseases.
 The project resulted in the introduction of improved livestock management techniques that have been implemented at the farm:

-So what we do when the jaguar attacks the cows, we remove all the cows from that area to another area.
-And we put the buffaloes there [in the area of predation].
-Because the buffaloes are brave, they face the jaguar and the jaguar goes away.
-And the cows are very afraid of the jaguar, they just run, run away from the jaguar.
+So what we do when the jaguar attacks the cows, we remove all the cows from that area and replace them with buffaloes there.
+Because the buffaloes are brave, they confront the jaguar and the jaguar goes away.
+And the cows are very afraid of the jaguar, they just try to run away from the jaguar.

 And the other thing is – many farmers have calves all the year round.
 So it’s easy for the jaguar to attack the calves all year round.
 So what we do is concentrate the births in one month of the year.
 And we keep the calves near the house paddock because the jaguars will not come there.